hanezu/hanezu.github.io/_posts/2017-04-16-Using-both-Python-2-and-3.md

 Notice that this notebook extension is now installed for python2, and you may still need to install it for python3.

-# Difference between python 2 and 3

-Besides changing `print` to a function, some annoying difference should be aware of.

- ## 3 / 2 = ?

- Python2: 1
- Python3: 1.5

- Very annoying!

 # Install opencv3 by anaconda

 Look up the current available python versions.